caitlynbakery/theta_concept_5/README.md

 If the camera is on video mode, the screen changes to this:
 <img src="docs/images/videomode.png" width=50%>

-In order to implement this feature, I ran the `GetModeEvent` under the `BlocBuilder` in the main file.
+In order to implement this feature, the `GetModeEvent` runs under the `BlocBuilder` in the main file.
 Every time the project builds, the application gets the mode of the camera.

 ```dart
 child: MaterialApp(